-\paragraph{Adapter Inputs.} As shown in Figure \ref{adapter}, our adapter receives three groups of grounding features as input: the original image features $F_{\text{img}}$, the text-guided cross-modal query features $F_{\text{query}}$, and the decoded discriminative grounding features $F_{\text{decoder}}$.
+As shown in Figure \ref{adapter}, our SGA receives three groups of grounding features as input: the original image features $F_{\text{img}}$, the text-guided cross-modal query features $F_{\text{query}}$, and the decoded discriminative grounding features $F_{\text{decoder}}$.
 These representations naturally capture complementary information, including global scene context, language-conditioned alignment, and object-centric discrimination, which together provide rich and structured semantic cues for generating captions.